Benjamin Chinnappan, President & Executive Director

 Fr.
 Ben is also a strong believer in the proposition that quality health care is a right that should be available to all people, regardless of their economic status.
 Under his direction, Dalit Solidarity has sought to provide affordable health care to all Indians, especially the women and children.

 His philosophy that everyone should have the opportunity to earn a living based upon their abilities, rather than upon their caste, gender or religion, has prompted Fr.
 Ben to initiate various economic development programs.
 In particular, he has endeavored to provide Indian widows with the opportunity to become productive members of Indian society.

 Fr.
 Benjamin Chinnappan’s compassion for his fellow Dalits, and his vision of an Indian society in which everyone is treated with dignity and respect led to the creation of Dalit Solidarity, a non-profit organization that like its founder, works to provide justice and equality for all Indians.

-Donna is a director in the Tax Department at Boyer & Ritter where she provides tax consulting services for a variety of clients.
-She has over twenty years of experience in public accounting and ten years of experience in the private practice of law.
-She has extensive experience in estate planning and administration, individual taxation, fiduciary taxation, non-profit entity taxation, and representation of taxpayers before the Internal Revenue Service.
-Donna is a member of the Pennsylvania Institute of Certified Public Accountants (PICPA), the American Institute of Certified Public Accountants (AICPA), the Pennsylvania Bar Association (PBA), the Estate Planning Council of Central Pennsylvania and serves on the board of the Estate Planning Council of Cumberland County.
+Donna is a director in the Tax Department at Boyer & Ritter, LLC, a top 300 regional public accounting firm in central Pennsylvania, where she provides tax consulting services for a variety of clients.
+She has over thirty years of experience in public accounting and ten years of experience in the private practice of law.
+She has extensive experience in many tax specialty areas, including estate planning and administration, individual taxation, and fiduciary taxation; however, a large portion of her practice is focused on non-profit entity taxation.
+Donna is a member of the Pennsylvania Institute of Certified Public Accountants (PICPA), the American Institute of Certified Public Accountants (AICPA), the Pennsylvania Bar Association (PBA), and the Estate Planning Council of Central Pennsylvania.
 She is admitted to practice before the Pennsylvania Supreme Court and the U.S. Tax Court.